 - enable_smpi (ON/off)

-Allows to run MPI code on top of SimGrid.
+Allows one to run MPI code on top of SimGrid.

 - enable_smpi_ISP_testsuite (on/OFF)